aurelia/aurelia/docs/user-docs/app-basics/routing.md

 # Routing

-{% hint style="info" %}
-`Please note that we currently have an interim router implementation and that some (minor) changes to application code might be required when the original router is added back in.`
-{% endhint %}

-The router package allows you to add in flexible and highly configurable routing into your Aurelia applications.
-It offers a plethora of different ways you can add in routing from convention-based routing \(direct routing\) through to traditional configuration based routing.
+The Aurelia Direct Router allows you to add in flexible and highly configurable routing into your Aurelia applications.
+It offers a plethora of different ways you can add in routing from direct routing \(convention-based routing\) through to traditional configuration based routing.

-The Aurelia router supports three different types of routing in your Aurelia applications.
+The Aurelia Direct Router supports three different types of routing in your Aurelia applications.
 It is also possible to mix and switch between the three different types of router to suit your needs.

 The three different types of routing and how to leverage them can be found in the routing documentation.
 For brevity, each style of routing is linked below where you can learn more about how they work and which option is the right one for you.